Do you have a “mommy tummy” and want to know how to get rid of it?

 Step #4: Decrease Unnecessary Calories

-Excess calorie consumption can and will erase all of your hard-earned efforts from steps 1-3.
+Excess calorie consumption can and will erase your hard-earned efforts from steps 1-3.

-It is important to identify where you might be consuming any extra unnecessary calories on a daily basis.
+It is crucial to identify where you might be consuming any extra unnecessary calories.

 Once you identify them, then you can work on minimizing them.